July 15-22, 2024

 Berlin will be your classroom

-60 Teachers from 15 countries will be your fellow students
+70 educators from 16 countries will be your fellow students

 The city is our classroom.
 For teachers.